 Why should my child get the COVID-19 vaccine?

-Children are still at risk, and it’s hard to predict which kids infected with COVID-19 will develop severe symptoms that could lead to missing school or, in rare cases, hospitalization.
-Research on the Pfizer and Moderna vaccines have shown that they are safe; no new safety problems were found in the studies.
+Children are still at risk, and it’s hard to predict which kids infected with COVID-19 will develop severe symptoms that could lead to missing school, hospitalization or, in rare cases, death.

 Related Stories